wmayner/pyphi/INSTALLATION.rst

     <name_of_your_project``.
 When the environment is active, your
     command-line prompt should show the name of the environment.

+The first thing we need to do inside the new environment is install Python:

+... code:: bash

+    conda install python

 Now we're ready to install PyPhi.
 To do this, we'll use ``pip``, the Python package manager: